qualabs/video-headline/infrastructure/README.md

 - [Configuring HTTPS](#configuring-https)

 # Deployment
-To deploy videoheadline to AWS there are two alternatives.
-The first involves using a stable videoheadline version (main), so there is already a built image that exists in docker-hub and the deploy process will use this image.
-The second alternative involves building the videoheadline image before performing the deploy process, this can be used to make changes locally and to perform a deploy without depending on the version of main
+To deploy VideoHeadline in AWS there are two alternatives.
+The first involves using a stable VideoHeadline version (main), so there is already a built image that exists in docker-hub and the deploy process will use this image.
+The second alternative involves building VideoHeadline image before performing  deploy process, this can be used to make changes locally and to perform a deploy without depending on the version of main
 ## Use pre-build image
 ### Prerequisites
 - AWS account (it's not necessary to have any profile configured locally).